aquasecurity/trivy/docs/docs/advanced/modules.md

     WebAssembly is sandboxed and secure by design, but Trivy modules available in public are not audited for security.
     You should install and run third-party modules at your own risk even though

-Under the hood Trivy leverages [wazero][wazero] to run WebAssembly modules without any dependencies.
+Under the hood Trivy leverages [wazero][wazero] to run WebAssembly modules without CGO.

 ## Installing a Module
 A module can be installed using the `trivy module install` command.